 Before we begin, here is an interesting fact for you: Did you know that one out of every five students has difficulty keeping up with academic performance in school or in any competitive exams?

-It is not uncommon that your child might have put in a lot of hard work, but the performance is school isn’t anywhere near your or your child’s expectations.
+Your child might have put in a lot of hard work, but the performance in school isn’t anywhere near you or your child’s expectations.

-- Emotional Distress is one of the major factors for lack of performance among children today.
-As you might know that depression, anxiety are some real issues that need to be dealt with prior to any major setback.
+- Emotional Distress is one of the major factors for poor performance among children today.
+Depression and anxiety are some real issues that need to be dealt with prior to any major setback.

 - Physical afflictions can also be a contributor to a child’s poor performance in school.
 Sleep disorder, auditory processing disorder and many other factors can hamper a child’s learning abilities.